RTXteam/RTX/DockerBuild/test-instance-scripts/README.md

 If you have already installed your RSA public key in the instance's `authorized_keys` file, then just hit return.
 You will then be prompted to enter the instance's hostname; type the full hostname (e.g., `buildarax.rtx.ai`) and hit return.
 It will take a few hours to install and set up ARAX, mostly due to the time required to rsync the various ARAX databases into the instance.
-This script will set up key exchange between your test instance (e.g., `buildarax.rtx.ai`) and the two instances from which files have to be retrieved (namely, `arax.ncats.io` for databases and `araxconfig.rtx.ai` for the ARAX main config file).
+This script will set up the key exchanges between your test instance (e.g., `buildarax.rtx.ai`) and the two instances from which files have to be retrieved (namely, `arax.ncats.io` for databases and `araxconfig.rtx.ai` for the ARAX main config file).
 The script will then run the script `build-test-arax-from-fresh-instance.sh` within the test instance, on your behalf, to set up and run ARAX in the instance.